Flow Computing Podcast Series: Prof. Dr. Jörg Keller on PPU Technology (Episode 1: Introduction to PPU Technology)

 News – 17/09/24

-This first episode lays the groundwork for understanding the unique advantages of the PPU and sets the stage for deeper exploration into its performance gains, use cases, adaptability, and impact on the future of computing in the upcoming episodes.
+This first episode lays the foundation for understanding the unique advantages of the PPU and sets the stage for deeper exploration into its performance gains, use cases, adaptability, and impact on the future of computing in upcoming episodes.

 Transcript

-JK: Then some time ago, manufacturers have started to introduce processors with different types of cores like Arm’s big little technology.
-Still all these cores have been independent of each other.
-Now, when we have code that can be parallelized, then it would be nice to have a number of cores that basically do the same and do this without the overhead that we get when each core is rather independent of each other.
-And this is where Flow’s technology comes in and where the PPU cores come in.
+JK: For quite some time, these computing cores have all been the same.
+Then, some time ago, manufacturers started to introduce processors with different types of cores, like ARM's big.LITTLE technology.
+Still, these cores have remained independent of each other.
+Now, when we have code that can be parallelized, it would be nice to have a number of cores that basically do the same thing, and do it without the overhead caused by each core operating independently.
+This is where Flow's technology and the PPU cores come in.

-JK: So next to the standard CPU cores, we have a set of cores, that are largely doing the same thing at some time and thus can speed up some code without each having to fetch their program for themselves because they all do the same.
-And they don't need to maintain all the structures that normal CPU cores have to do to run a program.
-So we have an easy way to parallelize with less overhead.
+JK: Next to the standard CPU cores, there is a set of PPU cores that largely perform the same tasks at certain times.
+Thus, they can speed up some code without each having to fetch their program for themselves, because they all do the same and don’t need to maintain the structures that normal CPU cores require to run a program.
+So, we have an easy way to parallelize with less overhead.

-JK: And moreover, the PPU cores can be smaller than a typical CPU core.
-And so their power consumption will also be lower.
+JK: Moreover, PPU cores can be smaller than a typical CPU core, so their power consumption is also lower.

-Interested in a deeper dive into Flow Computing's PPU technology?
+Curious to dive deeper into Flow Computing's PPU technology?